Learning Support Services

 - IEP- Individual Education Plan ORS students, supported with an IEP, transition into the senior college at the appropriate level of course.

-- Learning Enhancement teachers – Work with students who are identified as being ‘at risk’ with their learning, and their teachers, to help them to positively engage.
+- Learning Support teachers – Work with students who are identified as being ‘at risk’ with their learning, and their teachers, to help them to positively engage.
 Support is provided to adapt the learning programme to better improve student engagement and outcomes.

 - Special Assessment Conditions – The school also strongly supports a flexible NCEA programmes able to accommodate a wide range of assessment practice.
 Eligibility criteria can be assessed, and applications made, for students requiring further assessment support.